spotlightpa/poor-richard/content/statecollege/2023-04-10-SPLHERMDUB.md

 slug = "pa-attorney-general-dubois-herm-suplizio-charges"
 suppress-date = false
-title = "How a Pa. city manager allegedly stole thousands of taxpayer dollars with virtually no oversight" title-tag = "How Dubois, PA's city manager allegedly stole $600K" topics = ["Local Government"] twitter-title = "How Herm Suplizio allegedly bilked DuBois, PA of $600K"
+title = "How a Pa. city manager allegedly stole thousands of taxpayer dollars with virtually no oversight" title-tag = "How Herm Suplizio allegedly bilked DuBois, PA of $600K" topics = ["Local Government"] twitter-title = "How Herm Suplizio allegedly bilked DuBois, PA of $600K"
 +++